Structure-preserving marker-particle discretizations of Coulomb collisions for particle-in-cell codes: Introduction

 Beyond the dissipation-free Vlasov-Maxwell or Vlasov-Poisson part of kinetic models, there has been less development in obtaining structure-preserving discretizations for the dissipative part, namely the Coulomb collisions.
 This is likely due to the field simply being largely unaware of the underlying mathematical, so-called metriplectic structure of the Landau operator and, consequently, being unable to systematically exploit it the same way the variational and Hamiltonian structures have been exploited in developing structure-preserving discretizations for the dissipation-free part.
 It is true that metriplectic \cite{Kraus_Hirvijoki:2017PoP,Hirvijoki_Burby_Kraus:2018arXiv_galerkin} and other conservative discretizations \cite{Taitano_et_al:2015JCP,Hirvijoki_Adams:2017PhPl,Adams_et_al:2017SIAM,Hirvijoki_relativistic_landau:2019,Shiroto-Sentoku:2019PhRvE,Daniel_et_al:2020CPC,Shiroto_et_al:2020arXiv} exist for the standard Landau operator and even for its linearized version and model collision operators \cite{Crandall_et_al:2020CoPhC} but these schemes present the distribution function with a Galerkin-like basis or finite-differences methods.
 And, although attempts to combine the particle-based discretizations of the dissipation-free parts with Galerkin-like approaches for the dissipative part do exist \cite{Yoon-Chang:2014PoP,Hager_et_al:2016JCP,Hirvijoki_Kraus_Burby:2018arXiv_pic}, the major hurdle of preserving strict positivity of the distribution function remains.
 It is also unclear how the structure-preserving grid-based approaches would succeed in dealing with the rather complicated electrostatic gyrokinetic Landau operator which operates in the five-dimensional phase-space \cite{Burby_2015_collisions}.

 It wasn't until very recently that the ideas of using marker-particle discretizations for the Landau operator truly started to pay off.
-While binary collision algorithms, pioneered by Takizuka and Abe \cite{takizukaabe:1977} and further improved by Nanbu \cite{nanbu:1997}, have existed since 1977, such schemes are limited to using equal particle weights or otherwise lack energy conservation.
+While binary collision algorithms, pioneered by Takizuka and Abe \cite{takizukaabe:1977} and further studied by many \cite{Miller_Combi:1994,WANG1996,nanbu:1997,Nanbu_Yonemura:1998}, have existed since 1977, such schemes are limited to using equal particle weights or otherwise do not guarantee energy and momentum conservation.
 No algebraic proof of entropy dissipation exists either.
-Regarding this matter, we are now to thank Carrillo et al. \cite{Carrillo-et-al:2020} for demonstrating how a deterministic particle-based discretization for the homogenous Landau collision operator, admitting arbitrary marker weights, can be constructed.
-Although Ref.~\cite{Carrillo-et-al:2020} didn't present a scheme that would guarantee algebraic discrete-time energy conservation and entropy dissipation, continuous-time structure-preservation was obtained and the idea of interpreting Coulomb collisions as compressible flow driven by an entropy functional enabled a natural introduction of marker particles with arbitrary weights.
+Regarding this matter, we are now to thank Carrillo et al.~\cite{Carrillo-et-al:2020} for demonstrating how a deterministic particle-based discretization for the homogenous Landau collision operator, admitting arbitrary marker weights, can be constructed.
+Although \cite{Carrillo-et-al:2020} didn't present a scheme that would guarantee algebraic discrete-time energy conservation and entropy dissipation, continuous-time structure-preservation was obtained and the idea of interpreting Coulomb collisions as compressible flow driven by an entropy functional enabled a natural introduction of marker particles with arbitrary weights.
 This was a major improvement and lays the path forward to structure-preserving discrete-time formalism.